Print

 1. Preheat the oven to 350F/180C and grease a 9" X 5" loaf pan heavily.

-2. In a medium saucepan over low-medium heat cook together the espresso powder, hot water, butter, granulated sugar, and cocoa powder.
+2. In a medium saucepan over low-medium heat cook together the espresso powder, hot water, butter, and cocoa powder.
 Stir frequently and let cook until all of the butter is melted.
 Remove from the heat and let cool for ten minutes or so.

-3. Once the cocoa mixture is cooled add the vegetable oil, sour cream, milk, vanilla, peppermint extract, and eggs.
+3. Once the cocoa mixture is cooled add the vegetable oil, sour cream, milk, peppermint extract, and eggs.
 Mix to combine.

 4. In a large bowl whisk together the flour, sugar, baking soda, baking powder, and salt.